ArctosDB/documentation-wiki/_documentation/coordinates.markdown

 **Accepted?**  There can be more than one georeferencing determination per locality but only the accepted determination is routinely displayed.
-You can revert to an earlier determination by changing its *accepted* flag from “no” to “yes.”
+You can revert to an earlier determination by changing its *accepted* flag from "no" to "yes."